How to Build Your Credit in 5 Simple Steps

 Ensure Everything in Your Report is Accurate

-Once you receive your reports, take the time to thoroughly go through them.
-You want to ensure everything is accurate.
+Once you receive your reports, take the time to thoroughly review them.
+You want to ensure everything on your report is accurate.
 Make sure any accounts listed under your name are accurate, with the proper balance and information.
 Be on the lookout for any accounts that you didn’t open and may be the result of identity theft or fraud.

 Also, verify that any public record information about any legal decisions or bankruptcies that you or your spouse may have been involved in is completely accurate.